liferay-labs/pulpo-docs/src/pages/docs/field_mappings/index.md

 Field Mapping Strategies have the following fields:

 * *key* - the stratey key.
-Supported values are: "MOST_RECENT" and "PRIORITAL_DATASOURCE"
+Supported values are: "MOST_RECENT" and "PRIORITY_DATASOURCE"
 * *configuration* - A map with the specific configuration for the strategy. e.g. Most Recent doesn't need any configuration.
-However, Priorital DataSource requires the value dataSourceIdentifier.
+However, Priority DataSource requires the value dataSourceIdentifier.

+#### Most Recent Strategy

+This strategy will add to the user fields the most recent field coming from any data source.
+For example, if we have two data sources set up and a field mapping configured to obtain the email address from both.
+If we only receive the email from one of them, that is the field that will be added to the individual profile.
+However, if we receive both, then the one which we received the latest will be the one added to the individual profile.

-This is an example of valid strategies passed in JSON when creating or udpating a field mapping:
+This is an example of a valid strategy passed in JSON when creating or updating a field mapping to use the most recent field:

 ```json
 {
     "key": "MOST_RECENT"
 }
 ```

+#### Priority Data Source Strategy

+This strategy will give preference to the information coming from a particular data source.
+In order to be configured, the configuration must include the dataSourceIdentifier.
+For example, if we have three data sources set up (A, B and C), and a field mapping configured to obtain the telephone from all of them.
+When we set A as the priority data source, if we receive a telephone field from A, then that will be the field added to the inidividual profile.
+In case we don't receive any telephone from A, but we do receive it from B and C, then the most recent strategy applies.

+And this is an example setting the data source with identifier ABCEDFG as the priority data source.

 ```json
 {